MarinHure/RFID_Predictive_Modelling/README.md

 1. Clone this repository to your local machine.

-2. Set up the required environment and dependencies by following the instructions in the `requirements.txt` file.
+2. Set up the required environment and dependencies.

 3. Explore the Jupyter notebooks provided in the project directory for data preprocessing, anomaly detection, and predictive analytics.